 There are currently five shades available:

 Swatch of lilah b.
 Flawless Finish Foundation in b.natural (look at that gorgeous sheen!)

 lilah b.
 Flawless Finish Foundation Review

 The formula has a satin finish, so on top of light coverage, it also adds a bit of a sheen and radiance to the skin.
-Despite the fact that it contains a lot of talc, it manages to blurs pores, lines, and everything in between, and adds a soft-focus finish to the skin instead of looking powdery.
-(This is a huge plus for me as I have very large pores in my T-zone!)
+And despite the fact that it contains quite a bit of talc, it manages to blurs pores, lines, and everything in between, while adding a soft-focus finish to the skin instead of looking powdery.

 As far as skin-types go, the Flawless Finish Foundation is recommended for all skin types.
 Having combination skin myself, I’d say that’s pretty accurate.
 The foundation smooths right over my dry areas around my nostrils and cheeks, without exaggerating my pores.
 At the same time, it slightly mattifies the oily areas in my T-zone and stays put without looking patchy as the day goes on.